daymxn/rbxts-expect/wiki/docs/api/expect.getproxypath.md

 ## getProxyPath() function

-Safely gets the [path](./expect.proxyinstance._proxy_path.md) of a proxy, without trigger any metamethods.
+Safely gets the [path](./expect.proxyinstance._proxy_path.md) of a proxy, without triggering any metamethods.

 **Signature:**